Cooking with Nana Ling

 Ingredient notes

 Other essential ingredients are water, sugar, and a lemon.
 I've added a pinch of ground cloves.
-It's optional, however adding this tiny amount brings a subtle depth to the flavours that pairs beautifully with the natural sweetness of apples.
+Some people prefer a little ground cinnamon.
+These spices are optional.
+However, adding a tiny amount brings a subtle depth to the flavours that pairs beautifully with the natural sweetness of apples.

 Ingredients for stewed apples.